Rosen Publishing

-The Rosen Publishing Group is an American publisher specializing in educational books for pre-kindergarten through grade 12.
-Originally established in 1950 as Richards Rosen Press, the company is headquartered in New York City.
-In 1982, it changed its name to Rosen Publishing Group.
+The Rosen Publishing Group is an American publisher specializing in educational materials for pre-kindergarten through grade 12.
+Founded in 1950 as Richards Rosen Press, the company is headquartered in New York City.
+It adopted its current name in 1982.
+Rosen focuses primarily on nonfiction titles for the school and library markets, including curriculum-aligned resources and reference work.

-The company publishes titles for the school market under the Britannica Educational Publishing imprint as of 2017.
+As of 2017, the company has published titles for the school market under the Britannica Educational Publishing imprint.

-Imprints
+History

-Rosen Publishing has acquired several publishers, incorporating them as imprints: Gareth Stevens in 2009; Cavendish Square in 2013; Enslow Publishing in 2014; Jackdaw Publications in 2015; and Greenhaven Press, Lucent Books, and KidHaven Press in 2016.
+Rosen Publishing was founded in 1950 as Richards Rosen Press by Richard Rosen.
+It adopted its current name in 1982 and is headquartered in New York City.

-Rosen Teen Health & Wellness
+Rosen Publishing has expanded through the acquisition of several publishing companies, which now operate as imprints.
+These include Gareth Stevens (acquired in 2009), Cavendish Square (2013), Enslow Publishing (2024), Jackdaw Publications (2015), and Greenhaven Press, Lucent Books, and KidHaven Press (2016).

 Rosen Teen Health & Wellness is an database providing material aimed at teenagers, covering topics such as gender identity, female genital mutilation, stalking, human trafficking, and various other issues.
 It was launched in 2007.